Truc4p/derma-mind/docs/PROJECT_DOCUMENTATION_PART3.md

   // Additional pattern matching for common queries...

-  return "As a virtual dermatologist, I can help with skincare advice...";
+  return "As a virtual dermatology expert, I can help with skincare advice...";
 };
 ```